 3. Will I be approached to attend a timeshare sales presentation?
 Groupon customers are never obligated to attend a sales presentation.
 If you are approached and decline a presentation, you will not lose the value of your Groupon or have to pay additional fees.

 4. Which activities and amenities are included in the resort credits?
 Resort credits are not included with the Groupon.

 5. Are dinner reservations required for restaurants?
 Is there a dress code?
-Dinner reservations for the onsite restaurants are not required and there is no specific dress code.
-For more information about your dining options, please click here or call 809-722-2275.
+For information regarding your dining options, please click here.

 Love to travel?
 Follow us on Facebook and Twitter for travel tips, inspiration, and photos from around the world.